Licensing Requirements

 A loopback interface is a virtual interface with a single endpoint that is always up.
 Any packet that is transmitted over a virtual loopback interface is immediately received by that interface.
 Loopback interfaces emulate a physical interface.
 For more information about subinterfaces, see the “Loopback Interfaces” section.

-For module level breakout, the interface breakout command splits the high bandwidth 40G interface of a module into four 10G interfaces.
+For example, a module level breakout 4X10G implies that high bandwidth 40G interface is broken down into four 10G interfaces.
 The module is reloaded and the configuration for the interface is removed when the command is executed.

 The following is an example of the command: